AzraelNewtype/nyaa-uploader/README.md

 If you don't have a nyaa login/password though, **you probably aren't releasing enough things that you need this script.**

-Keep the file in the same dir as the script, whatever that is.
+Keep `creds.yaml` in the same directory as the script, wherever you put it.

 ##Issues
 - There hasn't been much testing on deliberately bad input.
 It will only hose your own accounts (or just break) so there hasn't been much need.